curityio/idsvr-customization-recipes/README.md

 http://localhost:8443/oauth/v2/oauth-anonymous/.well-known/openid-configuration
 ```

-Then run a code flow with a test client of either `web-client1` or `web-client2`.\
+Then run a code flow with a test client, and use the following settings in OAuth tools.\
-In the `template-areas` recipe these clients use different brands.\
-Use the following settings in OAuth tools:
+Alternatively use `template-area` clients with a client ID of `web-client1` or `web-client2`.

-- Client ID: web-client1
+- Client ID: web-client
 - Client Secret: Password1
 - Scope: openid
 - Prompt: login